Financial and Taxation Statistics for Enterprises (AFTS)

 Since the 2017 reference year, the Financial and Taxation Statistics for Enterprises has used the North American Industry Classification System (NAICS) Canada 2017.

 In reference year 2020, content changes are introduced to the Survey.
 This is done to better align the contents of the survey with International Financial Reporting Standards (IFRS) and also meet the data requirements of the System of National Accounts (SNA).
 Also introduced to the survey are new industry groupings that allow for more granularity in the dissemination of data.
 Of the former industry groupings, some are merged, others are split and the rest have remained the same.
 The survey joined the Integrated Business Statistics Program in 2022.

 Changes in the data from year to year may be due to a number of reasons including economic growth/decline, mergers and acquisitions activity, industry reclassifications and revisions to the data.

-While considerable effort is made to ensure high standards throughout all collection and processing operations, the resulting estimates are inevitably subject to a certain degree of error.
-There are two categories of errors in statistical information - sampling errors and non-sampling errors.
+While considerable effort is made to ensure high standards throughout all data import, integration and processing operations, the resulting estimates are inevitably subject to a certain degree of error.

 - Methodology used to create indicators of profit shifting by multinational enterprises operating in Canada